sara-sabokpa/advent-of-code-2025/README.md

 This repository contains my solution for Day 1.

 It's my first time joining Advent of Code, and my goal is to improve my coding and problem-solving skills.
-I'll be updating this repo daily with progress.
+I'll be updating this repo daily with my progress.